Matt Burdick

 Jason Reed, PsyD, LP

 Dr. Reed is a Licensed Psychologist and co-founder of Reed Behavioral Health.
 He is an experienced addiction professional with a primary focus in substance use disorders, co-occurring disorders and eating disorders.
 He has worked in a variety of behavioral healthcare organizations providing clinical leadership and program development in the area of co-occurring disorders.
+In his therapeutic practice Dr. Reed utilizes a person-centered approach anchored in Acceptance and Commitment Therapy (ACT) and Motivational Interviewing (MI).
+He also draws heavily from his own lived experience in recovery from addiction.

 Sam Stroik, PsyD, LP, PMH-C